Getting around in the USA

 Border security and immigration are notoriously strict in the USA and visitors are often subjected to rigorous security screening.
 Luckily for us, the United States have a visa waiver program which allows entry without a specific tourist visa for one-off visits.
-Unfortunately, recent reports have cited that this may be suspended in the near future, so check the status of this before you travel.
+An ‘Electronic System for Travel Authorisation’ (ESTA) is all that is required for entry, although it pays to double check any other requirements before you travel.

-However, it’s important to check all requirements before booking flights as you may still need to apply for written proof of entry eligibility, or a visa for repeat visits.
-When planning your trip, allow plenty of extra time for security checks and always book connecting flights at least three hours apart in case of delays.
+When planning your trip, allow plenty of extra time for security checks and always book connecting flights in case of delays.
 After all, it’s far better to spend a bit of extra time at the airport than to add extra stress by cutting deadlines too fine.